Septima/spatialsuite-s4/README.md

       top:5px;
     }
 ```
-  4: Create and deploy.xml file in the s4-custom module:
+  4: Create deploy.xml file in the s4-custom module:

   In your custom module [cbinfo.config.dir]/modules/thirdparty/septima/s4-custom, create a new deploy.xml file which deploys your customized CSS